 Arnold studied journalism and comparative politics in The Netherlands, and worked as current affairs reporter for newspapers before specializing in media critics for Dutch professional media journals.
 In 2004 he moved to Cambodia.

-Arnold has since designed and guided implementation of multiple high profile media, communication and/or knowledge management strategies, i.e. for: Cambodians for Resource Revenue Transparency; the 2008 Least Developed Country Ministerial Conference in Cambodia; the Lao PDR National Disaster Management Office; the Social Protection Coordination Unit, and the Inter-Ministerial Resettlement Committee (IRC) in Cambodia; the Nepal Peace Trust Fund; the Asian Pacific Leaders Malaria Alliance (APLMA); the Vientiane Sustainable Urban Transport Project; the concept for communication on the Building Resilience and Adaptation to Climate Extremes and Disasters (BRACED) programme of PLAN Myanmar, and: the National Disaster Risk Reduction Public Awareness Strategy for the Myanmar Government.
+Arnold has since designed and guided implementation of multiple high profile media, communication and/or knowledge management strategies, i.e. for: Cambodians for Resource Revenue Transparency; the 2008 Least Developed Country Ministerial Conference in Cambodia; the Somalia Constitution-Making Support Project (SCMSP); the Lao PDR National Disaster Management Office; the Social Protection Coordination Unit, and the Inter-Ministerial Resettlement Committee (IRC) in Cambodia; the Nepal Peace Trust Fund; the Asian Pacific Leaders Malaria Alliance (APLMA); the Vientiane Sustainable Urban Transport Project; the concept for communication on the Building Resilience and Adaptation to Climate Extremes and Disasters (BRACED) programme of PLAN Myanmar, the National Disaster Risk Reduction Public Awareness Strategy for the Myanmar Government, The Building Climate Resilience of Watersheds in Mountain Eco-Regions Project of the Government of Nepal, the Jobs Measurement and Implementation Support (JMIS) program: of DFID, and the Women for Water Partnership global network.

 As project manager and researcher Arnold has led media monitoring surveys on the quality of reporting on HIV/AIDS and corruption in Cambodian newspapers and radio programs.
-And for ADB's Office of the Special Project Facilitator (OSPF) he conducted an impact survey on the problem solving process for people affected by the Cambodia Railway Rehabilitation Project.
-For the EU Arnold led a visibility project of EU education support to Cambodia
+And for ADB he conducted an impact survey on the problem solving process for people affected by the Cambodia Railway Rehabilitation Project.
+For the EU Arnold led a visibility project of EU education support to Cambodia.

 In Laos and Myanmar Arnold has given media training on avian influenza reporting.
 And in Cambodia he conducted short and long-term journalism training and on the job coordination and technical support for local print, radio and TV journalists covering current affairs and politics.